 Georgie is a terrier mix breed with ratter in her blood and gurgling noises in her stomach (she has some sort of irritable bowel disease or ulcerative colitis).
 There is nothing this dog loves more than to hunt squirrels.
 I adopted Georgie from the SPCA in Vancouver eight years ago, and I unknowingly trained her to kill squirrels.
 Well, I didn’t train my dog to kill squirrels…I just didn’t realize that letting her off leash in a forest with squirrels would end in three deaths.

-How I Accidentally Trained My Dog to Kill Squirrels
+How My Dog Learned to Kill Squirrels

 Since then, my dog has killed three squirrels and I feel terrible.

-Accept dogs for who and what they are
+1. Accept dogs for who and what they are

-Do something good for animals
+2. “Pay it forward” by doing something good for animals

 Every month, I give 10% of my earnings to a non-profit organization or charity.
 This month, I’ll donate to the SPCA or a dog shelter in Vancouver.
 I know this doesn’t mean anything to the squirrels my dog killed, but at least other animals might be helped or saved.
 If you have any suggestions for dog shelters in Vancouver I can donate to, please share below.

-Warn squirrels when your dog is hunting
+4. Warn squirrels when your dog is hunting

-If you want to stop your dog from killing squirrels, get the SportDOG Copper-Plated Sports Bell.
+If you want to make sure your dog never kills another squirrel, get a Dog Collar Bell and Pet Tracker for Trail Walks.
 You want to give squirrels as much warning as possible, so they have time to flee.